axtgr/outmatch/README.md

 isMatch('tests/utils.js') //=> true
 ```

-If a [negated](#negation) pattern is given among positive patterns, it will filter out strings that match the positive patterns:
+If a [negated](#negation) pattern is given among positive patterns, it will work as an ignore filter for strings that match the positive patterns:

 ```js
 const isMatch = outmatch(['src/*', '!src/foo', '!src/bar'])